dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-author-workflow.md

 <!--java-->

 Define the workflow activities you'd like your workflow to perform.
-Activities are wrapped in an wrapper class, which is called `OrchestrationWrapper` in the following exmaple.
+Activities are wrapped in a wrapper class, which is called `OrchestrationWrapper` in the following exmaple.

 ```java
 class OrchestratorWrapper<T extends Workflow> implements TaskOrchestrationFactory {